“The family that builds TelResource”

 Aware of Frank’s relocation to San Antonio, one of his Air Force brothers in arms, who worked at TelResource, asked Frank if he would lend his expertise with a project the company was working on.
 Once Frank met Larry, he knew TelResource was a good fit.

-Larry initially hired Frank as a part-time Project Manager to employ his talents at maximizing clients’ telecom technologies with minimum budget impact.
-His no-nonsense consulting advice allowed his first client to, more than, double in size while enhancing their wireless infrastructure for 20% less than what they had been spending.
-Larry immediately offered Frank a full-time position.
+Larry Gomez initially hired Frank as a part-time Project Manager to employ his talents at maximizing clients’ telecom technologies with minimum budget impact.
+His no-nonsense consulting advice allowed his first client to more than double in size while enhancing their wireless infrastructure for 20% less than what they had been spending.
+Larry Gomez immediately offered Frank a full-time position.

 – Frank McCartney